Sam-muigai/IntelliSoft/README.md

 ## Architecture

-The application follows **Clean Architecture** principles with clear separation of concerns across three main layers, with background synchronization handled by WorkManager:
+The application follows MVVM architecture with clear separation of concerns across three main layers, with background synchronization handled by WorkManager:

 ```